JordanAceto/magpie_code_snippets/mock_audio_sd_card_write/README.md

 ## Required Connections

 - Insert an SD card which has previously been formatted to exFAT or FAT32 format into the FTHR SD card slot.
-- Do not plug the FTHR into the Motherboard header, this demo just requires the FTHR on its own.
+- The FTHR may be plugged into the Motherboard header, but it is not required.
+This demo can also be run on a bare FTHR with no custom Motherboard.
+- Either the original FTHR or FTHR2 can be used.

 ## Expected Output